Thriveworks Counseling Reno, Your Local Mental Health Service

 - Same- and next-day appointments: We strive to get new clients in front of their providers within 24-48 hours

 - No waitlist: We won’t put you on a waitlist.
 Instead, we’ll find a provider who has the soonest availability or refer you to another Thriveworks counseling office nearby.

 - Extended evening and weekend appointment hours: We understand that daytime sessions don’t work for every individual and family.
 That’s why we offer evening and weekend sessions, too.

 - Online counseling options: Online therapy is a viable, valuable way to receive mental health help.
-You can work with your therapist or psychiatrist in telephone or video sessions.
+You can work with your therapist via video sessions.